shaik1002/biggitlabbomb/doc/ci/yaml/index.md

 > - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/23605) in GitLab 16.10 [with a flag](../../administration/feature_flags.md) named `auto_cancel_pipeline_on_job_failure`.
 Disabled by default.
 > - [Generally available](https://gitlab.com/gitlab-org/gitlab/-/issues/433163) in GitLab 16.11.
 Feature flag `auto_cancel_pipeline_on_job_failure` removed.

-Use `workflow:auto_cancel:on_job_failure` to configure which jobs should be canceled as soon as one job fails.
+Use `workflow:auto_cancel:on_job_failure` to configure which jobs should be cancelled as soon as one job fails.

 **Possible inputs**: